actions/runner-images/help/CreateImageAndAzureResources.md

 - `github_feed_token` - Github PAT.
 Required for NPM toolcache installation.
 Will be depricated soon.

 #### Builder variables
-`builders` section contains variables for the `azure-arm` builder that used in the project.
-Most of builder variables are inherited from the `user variables` section, however, following variables can be overrwriten to improve image-generation performance.
+The `builders` section contains variables for the `azure-arm` builder used in the project.
+Most of the builder variables are inherited from the `user variables` section, however, the variables can be overwritten to adjust image-generation performance.

 - `vm_size` - Size of the VM used for building.
 This can be changed when you deploy a VM from your VHD.
 - `image_os` - Type of OS that will be deployed as a temporary VM.